xtort/CTO-Handbook/StartupCTOHandbook.md

 ### The Professional Skill Tree

 Many video games involve a concept of a skill tree.
 For those unfamiliar, a skill tree is a sequence of skills or abilities that are unlocked as the player progresses through the game.
 Each skill is unlocked by spending skill points.
 Here's the rub: at any given time, there are more skills to unlock than you have skill points to spend.
 The skill tree forces you to choose some skills before others.
 The skill tree provides a reasonable model for your career as well.
 At any given job, you're likely accumulating skill points toward some skills and not others.
+The fact of the matter is this, you don't have enough time in your life to get every skill in every tree, so choose wisely.
+The nice thing is this, if you do go down a path you decide you don't want/like, you have the option to start another path.
+Don't be afraid of change, it is what strengthens and fortifies us.

 In your journey to tech leadership, you've already invested many skill points into the technical/engineering branch of the skill tree.
-My key insight for you is that the management branch of the skill tree is equally vast, and if you've not been investing points in that area up to now, even if you're a Level 100 engineer you'll start your new leadership position as a Level 1 manager staring at a mighty oak tree of yet-to-be-unlocked crucial skills.
+My key insight for you is that the management branch of the skill tree is equally vast, and if you've not been investing points in that area up to now, even if you're a Level 100 engineer you'll start your new leadership position as a Level 1 manager.
+Why?
+Because moving from individual contributor to leader is not a promotion, it is a job change.
 Once your company has more than a small handful of engineers, these skills will make the difference in your ability to scale up with the team.

 ### Kaizen: Continuous Improvement

 *Kaizen* is the Japanese word for improvement.
 The phrase was popularized as part of the Toyota Production System.
 At Toyota, all personnel are given a (literal or metaphorical) red handle to pull that stops the entire production line.
 If a worker identifies a problem with production, the idea is for them to pull the red handle, gather coworkers and resources to diagnose the issue, and then resolve it before work can continue.
 By empowering everyone on the team to improve the process and to be invested in its efficacy, Toyota can cost-effectively build higher-quality cars.

-I'm not the first to suggest that software engineering has much in common with traditional manufacturing (see *The Phoenix Project* by Gene Kim).
-In this case, make the metaphor real: provide your team with a digital red handle and encourage them to focus on continuously improving everything you do.
-Members of great teams understand that, over time, the team will change, customer requirements will change, tools will change, and the team will need to revisit past decisions and make improvements.
+It has long been identified that software development looks and feels a bit like traditional manufacturing and why not, it was adopted from that model.
+Many have adopted the Toyota Method of quality by pushing quality control down and out in the organization.
+This means providing everyone not just with a method of pulling the red handle, but the AUTHORITY to do so.
+A culture of continuous improvement and focus on quality is far better than the annual or quarterly bug bash.
+Quality should be part of who you are not something you check off a deployment checklist.
+This type of change must occur over time and it must eveolve with the team.
+Great engineers and leaders know that the team and environment will evolve over time and that they must evolve with it.

 *Kaizen* applies not only to your team's process but also to individuals.
 Your best team members will embrace the idea of continuous education and continuous improvement, and treat mistakes not as failures but as opportunities for improvement.

 ### Coaching